Free AWS Certified Security - Specialty (SCS-C03) Practice Questions

 - The key material must be imported within 24 hours of creating the KMS key, or the key becomes unusable and must be recreated.

-- Keys with imported material cannot be shared across accounts using key policies.
+- Keys with imported material cannot be shared with other AWS accounts, because cross-account access requires AWS generated key material.

 A security engineer needs to implement a solution that detects and alerts when IAM roles are used outside of their intended AWS services.
 For example, a role intended only for Lambda should alert if used by EC2 or from the AWS CLI.
 Which approach provides this detection capability?